Harry von Kessler: Life and work

 On 24 March 1903, Kessler assumed control of the "Museum für Kunst und Kunstgewerbe" in Weimar.
 There he worked with new exhibition concepts and the establishment of a permanent arts and crafts exhibit.
 In 1904, during his work in Weimar, Kessler began to publish a group of bibliophilic books containing artistic compositions of typography and illustrations.
 In the beginning he cooperated with the German Insel Verlag.
-In 1913 he founded his own company, the Cranach Press, of which he became the director.

-Around 1909, Kessler developed a concept for a comic opera together with Hugo von Hofmannsthal and together they wrote the outline of the plot.
-Richard Strauss provided the music, and in 1911 Der Rosenkavalier premiered in Dresden under the baton of Ernst von Schuch.
+In 1903, Kessler launched the Deutscher Künstlerbund and became its vice-president.
+The consortium supported less acknowledged artists including Edvard Munch, Johannes R. Becher, Detlev von Liliencron and the painters of Die Brücke.
+Kessler used his wealth to serve as the patron of the French sculptor Aristide Maillol, who became a close friend.
+Through Maillol, Kessler met one of his models, the French cyclist Gaston Colin who became Kessler's lover.
+The Dutch art historian Jaap Harskamp noted it took much effort on the part of Kessler to have the "firmly heterosexual" Maillol do a nude sculpture of Colin.